REGISTER TO VOTE:

 Where to Register

-You may apply for voter registration by completing a Louisiana Voter Registration Application form at any Registrar of Voters office or by mailing a voter registration application.
+You may apply for voter registration by completing a Louisiana Voter Registration Application form online through the Louisiana Secretary of State’s Office at any Registrar of Voters office, or by mailing a voter registration application.
 In addition, if you are seeking services at designated mandated sites, voter registration may be offered to you.
 Below is a list of mandated sites.

 - Louisiana Department of Motor Vehicle offices